|

 well-made handspun yarn makes a difference that can be seen and felt.
 Whether

-would like to learn to make your own,- using handspun yarn sets the work
+would like to learn to make your own - using handspun yarn sets the work